Home / Southeast Asia / Philippines / Kinilaw

 • Sufficient acid in the mixture

-The marinade should contain enough vinegar and citrus juice to properly denature the fish proteins.
-It should taste noticeably tangy.
+The marinade must contain enough vinegar and citrus juice to properly denature the fish proteins, ensuring it tastes noticeably tangy.

 • Clean preparation area